-- (h) Placing of Type I base course;

-- (i) Placing of Type II base course;

-- (j) Priming base course;

-- (k) Placing surfacing;
+- k.
+Placing surfacing;

-- (I) Sealing surfacing;
+- I. Sealing surfacing;

-- (m) Installing street lights;
+- m.
+Installing street lights;

-- (n) Painting curbs red and installing "No Parking" identification; and
+- n.
+Painting curbs red and installing "No Parking" identification; and

-- (o) Other offsite improvement construction.
+- o.
+Other offsite improvement construction.

 - 2. If the start of the work will be delayed, the subdivider must notify the Public Works Parks and Recreation Director of the delay at least two hours before work is scheduled to begin.
 Signed construction plans must be maintained at all times on the job site by the subdivider.

-19.9.3.
-RESOURCE PRESERVATION
+19.13.3 Resource Preservation

-In reviewing subdivision layout and lot configuration, the Planning Commission is authorized to encourage preservation of natural features and historic landmarks.
-The Planning Commission must also ensure that the proposal complies with the resource-related standards of Chapter 19.7.
+In reviewing subdivision layout and lot configuration, the Commission is authorized to encourage preservation of natural features and historic landmarks.
+The Commission must also ensure that the proposal complies with the resource-related standards of Chapter XX.

-19.9.4.
-LOTS
+19.13.4 Lots